loopeer/ImageGroupView/README.md

             apps:column="3"
             apps:showAddButton="false" />
 ```
-* childMargin  the margin between child, be the left and top.
+* childMargin   The margin between child, as the left and top.
-* column you can set as you need
+* column        You can set as you need
-* showAddButton when set this true, you can add image by album or camera
+* showAddButton When set true, you can add image by album or camera

 Then, you can add data.
 ```java